 What if the student does not accept my job offer and I have secured a position?

-Please contact Brennan Reniers, Associate Director, Finance and Operations at the College of Arts, University of Guelph at email@example.com as soon as you no longer require the funded position.
+Please contact Brennan Reniers, Associate Director, Finance and Operations at the College of Arts, the University of Guelph at firstname.lastname@example.org as soon as you no longer require the funded position.